 What It Does

-The plugin consists of two components: a Graph Editor for creating and modifying easing curves, and a Library system for organizing saved presets.
-Flow ships with 25 pre-defined curves based on Robert Penner’s Easing Functions, and you can download additional preset packs created by other users.
+The plugin has two parts: a Graph Editor for building and adjusting curves, and a Library for organizing presets.
+It ships with 25 built-in curves based on Robert Penner’s easing functions.

 Key Features